 Malaysia will reopen its borders fully from April 1.2022 and allow entry without quarantine for visitors vaccinated against COVID-19, so if you planning to visit Penang, that the right time!

-To visit or to live in Penang is above all to mix with a cultural, ethnic and religious melting pot influenced by China, Malaysia, India and Europe.
-Georgetown the capital of Penang, which long lived in the past in the shadow of Bangkok, Singapore or Kuala Lumpur, become more and more known, as it’s the kind of place that marks you indelibly with its unique atmosphere, a perfect blend of nature, culture, history and gastronomy.
-Here is a selection of things to do and to see in Penang.
-Follow the guide!
+To visit or live in Penang is to immerse oneself in a cultural, ethnic, and religious melting pot influenced by China, Malaysia, India, and Europe.
+Georgetown, the capital of Penang, which has long lain in the shadow of Bangkok, Singapore, and Kuala Lumpur, is becoming increasingly well-known, as it is the kind of place that leaves an indelible mark on you with its unique atmosphere, a perfect blend of nature, culture, history, and gastronomy.
+Here’s a list of things to do and see in Penang.

 Strolling around the city

-With a long and illustrious history to its credit, the capital of Penang has centuries of heritage and culture to share.
-It is one of the most colorful cities in Malaysia, which remains a little stuck in time and retained many of the British values from the past.
-Georgetown undoubtedly has a charm all its own.
+Penang’s capital has centuries of heritage and culture to share, thanks to its long and illustrious history.
+It is one of the most colorful cities in Malaysia, and it has remained somewhat frozen in time, retaining many of the British values of the past.
+Georgetown, without a doubt, has its own distinct charm.